 There are things that you should consider on the road in Iceland as well.
 For example, some paths are closed in the winter, and some are prohibited, or only get permitted to enter by specific vehicles.
 Therefore, you must check carefully before driving.

 The Northern Lights is always on the bucket list of things most visitors in Iceland would like to experience.
 From September to the middle of April, when the sky is dark, you may see Northern lights when traveling to Iceland.

 It depends on the weather, on the clouds, on your luck if you can observe the auroras.
 Thus, you should check the aurora forecast and cloud forecast to check it in advance.

 Search for cheap flights to Iceland with Skyscanner

 4. Watching the sunset at Seljalandsfoss waterfall

-Especially, in the late afternoon, when the sun is going down, watching the sunset at Seljalandsfoss is one of the most incredible things to do in Iceland.
+Notably, in the late afternoon, when the sun is going down, watching the sunset at Seljalandsfoss is one of the most incredible things to do in Iceland.

 Visiting the abandoned DC plane on the black beach at Sólheimasandur should be on your Iceland travel list.
-The United States Navy DC plane ran out of fuel and it crashed in the South Coast of Iceland in 1973.
+The United States Navy DC plane ran out of fuel, and it crashed in the South Coast of Iceland in 1973.

 There’re tours from Reykjavík to Sólheimasandur, but I drove here by car.
 After a long walk (around 3km) from the parking lot, you will be able to see this abandoned plane crash.